deanmoses/svelte-cognito-nolibs/README.md

 This is a test of using AWS Cognito to provide authentication to a Svelte app.

-There's lots of ways to integrate Cognito.
+There are lots of ways to use Cognito.
 This is a test of:
  * Using the Cognito-hosted login screen
  * Not using any auth helper libs like Amplify
- * The authentication callback from the Cognito-hosted login screen is handled via a Svelte server-side callback API.
-I'd prefer to use a client-side callback so that I can serve a static SPA app...
+ * The authentication callback from the Cognito-hosted login screen is handled via a Svelte server-side callback API

 It follows this blog post:
 https://kinderas.com/technology/23/07/21/implementing-login-and-authentication-for-sveltekit-using-aws-cognito